 We take our M3 screws and our PCB spacers, to fix the little window.
-We carefully tighten the screws, as we don't want to damage our acrylic.
+It is important to carefully tighten the screws, as we don't want to damage our acrylic.
 Then we take our PCB, plug in our adapter and screw it onto the spacers.
-The component side should be facing the window while the Arduino's USB port faces the bottom of the clock.
+The component side should be facing the window, while the Arduino's USB port faces the bottom of the clock.

-Then we plug all of the connectors in, while keeping the polarity in mind and carefully squeeze all of the wires into the clock.
+Then we plug all of the connectors from the front assembly in, while keeping the polarity in mind and carefully squeeze all of the wires into the clock.
 We can then close it up with the back panel and tighten the 4 remaining lock nuts.

 As i used short bolts with a length of 40mm, i only have 3 nuts keeping the back panel and the frame apart.
 With the right 45 mm bolts, you would add another nut here, as well as one or two extra washers.
-At the end we have a lock nut, so that everything stays in place.
+On the end of the assembly we have our lock nut, so that everything stays in place.